Asia Inc earnings: China slowdown and Southeast Asia boom

 In Australia, the cuts flood in even after an already ugly month.

-For mining major Rio Tinto (RIO.AX)(RIO.L), eight analysts have reduced their forecasts for 2012 earnings by an average 5.3 percent over the last two weeks, data from StarMine shows.
+For mining major Rio Tinto , eight analysts have reduced their forecasts for 2012 earnings by an average 5.3 percent over the last two weeks, data from StarMine shows.

 And it doesn’t stop there.